orenbara/docker-projects/laravel_multi_container/README.md

 # Laravel Multi-Container
 This project was created following a Udemy Docker course.

-The environmnet includes the following containers:
+This project includes the source code (docker-compose, dockerfiles, etc...) and instruction to run the docker The environmnet includes the following containers:
 NGINX, PHP-FPM-8.1, MySql, Composer(Installing Laravel), Artisan, npm